beingbing/java-springboot/src/main/java/be/springboot/pp/authentication/info.md

 - only those calls will be allowed which are validated using the generated password under a default username `user`
 - the details you have to send in request headers under name `Authorization` after selecting `Basic Authroization` from the dropdown
 - it will send a base64 encrypted request of your user-name and password
+- once a user is authenticated, `Authenticate` object is set in spring-context for controller/interceptors to build authorization logic on the basis of authorities assigned to user.

 ## Architecture
 - The request is intercepted by authentication-filter interface (analogous to tomcat filters)
 - Authentication responsibility is delegated to authentication-manager interface